 The process of bone development is called ossification.
-It actually begins around the eighth week of embryonic development — pretty incredible!
+It actually begins around the

 Even so, at birth, many of your baby’s bones are made entirely of cartilage, a type of connective tissue that is tough, but flexible.
 Some of your little one’s bones are partly made of cartilage to help keep baby nice and, well, malleable.